FOSS-Chinese/AnkiDeckGenerator/README.md

 # AnkiDeckGenerator

-Convert a list of Chinese characters/words/sentences or English words/sentences into extremely detailled Anki cards.
+Convert a list of Chinese characters/words/sentences or English words/sentences into an extremely powerful Anki Deck Package (apkg).

 ## TODO
 - [x] Accept individual Chinese characters as input